 Camden, NJ 08103

 Twin walls transect a gently sloped mound leading directly toward Ground Zero at the Empty Sky Memorial.
-The length of each wall at the memorial is precisely equal to one side of the former World Trade Center Towers as the wall’s height reflects the proportion of the former buildings sideways.
-Seven hundred and forty-nine New Jersey victims’ are named on the stainless steel walls and give any visitor pause looking at them.
-This memorial is located at Liberty State Park, and it is open to visitors.
+The length of each division at the memorial is precisely equal to one side of the former World Trade Center Towers, as the wall’s height reflects the proportion of the former buildings sideways.
+There are 749 New Jersey victims named on the stainless steel walls, and give any visitor pause looking at them.
+This memorial is located at Liberty State Park and is open to visitors.

 1 Audrey Zapp Drive, Jersey City, NJ 07305

 Grounds for Sculpture is one of the most popular NJ attractions featuring nearly 300 contemporary sculptures covering 42 landscaped acres.
-Check out the larger-than-life art, or wander through the landscape to view ponds, wildflowers, and architectural reflecting pools on the grounds.
-Entry to Grounds For Sculpture is by advance timed tickets only, and capacity is limited.
-Both members and the public are required to reserve timed tickets online before visiting.
+Check out the larger-than-life art, or wander through the landscape to view ponds, wildflowers, and architectural reflecting pools on the grounds—your kids will marvel at seeing art come to life.

 80 Sculptors Way, Hamilton, NJ 08619